Reflections

 As a Christian psychologist, I’ve walked alongside people in this identity crisis.
 Some feel broken by rejection, others exhausted by performance.
 But all carry a shared ache: to be known, accepted, and loved for who they truly are.

-The Identity Struggle
+The Identity Struggle – The False Self

 From a psychological lens, identity confusion often emerges from trauma, chronic invalidation, or societal pressure.
 In these conditions, the “false self” forms—a persona designed to protect us but one that eventually distorts who we are.